-- 1. scour assessments for structures - 2. changes in run off characteristics and hydrological effects on adjacent land and water courses due to road or bridge works - 3. studies and investigations of flooding in vulnerable locations - 4. design of scour protection schemes for structures and design of mitigation works for alleviation of flooding in connection with 2 and 3 above.

-(i) undertake sufficient checks on the hydrological surveys and

-(ii) develop and manage hydrological studies and investigations,

-(iii) Prepare hydrological deliverables,
+- 1. scour assessments for structures - 2. changes in run off characteristics and hydrological effects on adjacent land and water courses due to road or bridge works - 3. studies and investigations of flooding in vulnerable locations - 4. design of scour protection schemes for structures and design of mitigation works for alleviation of flooding in connection with 2 and 3 above. - (i) undertake sufficient checks on the hydrological surveys and - (ii) develop and manage hydrological studies and investigations, - (iii) Prepare hydrological deliverables, from:

-(iv) liaise with the Scheme Manager on issues arising from hydrological measurement, analysis and reporting, from:

-(v) liaise with the Operating Company's staff to ensure issues arising are fully understood or implemented in accordance with the requirements of this Contract vi) liaise with the Scheme Manager and/or Principal Specialist on issues arising from hydrological measurement, analysis, and reporting.
+(iv) liaise with the Scheme Manager on issues arising from hydrological measurement, analysis and reporting, are fully understood or implemented in accordance with the requirements of this Contract vi) liaise with the Scheme Manager and/or Principal Specialist on issues arising from hydrological measurement, analysis, and reporting.